 In this situation, if the lender's minimum monthly income requirement is $1,500, applicant A's income would qualify, while the income for applicant B would not.
 Even though both applicant's total income is the same, only applicant A's income would qualify since the income from A's highest-paying part-time job meets or exceeds the lender's requirement.
 If you're still confused, be sure to check our car loan qualification calculator.

 The Bottom Line

-Most subprime lenders will consider income from a part-time job, as long as it meets their minimum requirements.
-However, borrowers with poor credit should keep in mind that no matter how many part-time jobs they have, the qualifying part-time income must come from just one of those jobs.
+Most subprime lenders will consider income from a part-time job, as long as it meets their minimum income requirement.
+However, borrowers with poor credit should keep in mind that no matter how many part-time jobs they have, the qualifying income must come from just one of those jobs.

-That doesn’t mean that second job serves no purpose when applying for an auto loan however.
-That extra income can be key when it comes to debt to income ratio of your auto loan.
+This doesn't mean that second job serves no purpose when applying for an auto loan, however.
+That extra income can be key when it comes to meeting the debt to income ratio requirement of your auto loan.

-One more tip: Auto Credit Express specializes in helping applicants with car credit difficulties find dealers that can give them their best opportunities for approved auto loans.
+One more tip: Auto Credit Express specializes in helping people with less than perfect credit find car loans.
+We're teamed up with a nationwide network of dealerships that can give them realistic opportunities for auto loan approvals.

-So if you’re ready to reestablish your credit, you can begin now by filling out our online auto loan application.
+So, if you're ready to get connected to a local dealer, you can begin now by filling out our free and easy auto loan request form.